 Nurses, What Are You Saying?

-What you say about yourself is a big part of your career database, nurses.
-When your resume lands on someone's desk, it is a paper (or digital) representation of you and your career.
+What you say about yourself is a big part of your career database.
+When your resume lands on someone's desk, it's a paper (or digital) representation of you and your career.
 Even if you're not offered the position for which you're applying, that resume may sit in a drawer or file and be revisited later for another position that opens up down the road.
-If your resume or cover letter are substandard, then you're creating a database that has a serious flaw that may come back and bite you in the gluteus maximus later on.
+If your resume or cover letter are substandard, then you're creating a flawed database that may come back and bite you in the gluteus maximus later on.